 –side note– Japan had significant influence from Europe, specifically Germany in and around World War II.
 Artists like Mary Wigman taught and influenced artists in Japan (and vice versa).
 Japanese artists were then connected to and through their European counterparts. —

 Live Art.
 Kaprow started a series of ‘Happenings’ in which the audience was to become part of the happenings.
 The artwork that interested him most was work that ‘enclosed the observer…that overlapped and interpenetrated different art forms’.
-Kaprow defined happenings as an event that can only be performed once.
+These happenings were defined as an event that can only be performed once.

 On the West Coast around the mid 1950s, Anna Halprin was staging a series of live art works of her own.
-Anna also interacted with Bauhaus before moving to the West Coast and becoming pioneer in post modern dance, and influencing a huge percentage of dance artists and artists.
+Halprin was influenced by Bauhaus before moving to the West Coast.
+As a pioneer in post modern dance, she influenced a huge percentage of dance artists and artists.
 By the late 1950s and into the 1960s, Anna’s workshops, studio, and dance deck had become multimedia/ cross-pollinating laboratories that drew into collaboration many of the great innovators, psychologists, poets, dancers, musicians and designers of the day.
 Among them were Lamont Young, Meredith Monk, Yvonne Rainer, Simone Forti, and Trisha Brown, Kei Takei, John Cage, Terry Riley, and Morton Subotonik; the sculptor Charles Ross; visual artist Bruce Connor; the great beat-generation poet Michael McClure; Alan Kaprow of the Environmental Happenings movement; Merce Cunningham; Butoh dancer, Min Tanaka; and singer, Odetta.

 The late 1950s also saw the rise of Butoh in Japan, a response to the horrors of the war, by the choreographers Tatsumi Hijikata and Kazuo Ohno.
 Ankoku butō” (暗黒舞踏) (“dance of darkness”), was built on a vocabulary of “crude physical gestures and uncouth habits… a direct assault on the refinement (miyabi) and understatement (shibui) so valued in Japanese aesthetics.”
 [Sanders, Vicki 1988].
 The earthbound orientation of the weight and movement styles changed and challenged movement assumptions in dance as well as performance and performance art ( I don’t have a direct causal link here besides Kei Takei who studied Butoh and was part of the NY post modern dance experimentation scene.I am looking for more).